Using the Whiplash API, you can create an application to do any task you would normally do via the app UI—and more.

 There are a number of libraries allowing you to easily connect to the Whiplash API.

 The V2.1 API is almost identical to the V2—the key difference is that it limits the size of the payloads we return.
-V2 requests are backwards compatible, and will not fail.
+V2 requests are backward compatible, and will not fail.
 Apps which do not inspect our responses and just use status code should be able to use the 2.1 API as a drop-in replacement.
-Calls to resources which do not implement V2.1 API will be forwarded to the V2.0 API.
+Calls to resources that do not implement V2.1 API will be forwarded to the V2.0 API.